cecile-dzy-ncl/resume/index.md

       </div>
       <div class="details">
         <div class="details-text">
-          <p><span>You think buying a new mobile every year is a waste of money?
+          <p>You think buying a new mobile every year is a waste of money?
 You only need a phone for a few days?
 You have unused phones in you drawer?
-If you said yes to one of these questions, welcome to Rent a Mobile, where you can find phones to rent! </span></p>
+If you said yes to one of these questions, welcome to <a href="http://rent-a-mobile.herokuapp.com/" target="_blank">Rent a Mobile</a>, where you can find phones to rent!</p>
           <hr>
           <div class="details-technos">
             <p><strong>Technology</strong> - Ruby on Rails, Git, Cloudinary, PostegreSQL, Heroku</p>